The science is in for musicians with neck pain

 Whether you are a keen amateur or a professional, sitting or standing with your instrument can put a lot of strain on your neck in the way that nature never intended.
 It occurs particularly in those who sit and play for extended periods, like orchestral performers, concert pianists and even rock musicians who in many cases move, leap and dance around a stage.

-Notably, by the very nature of their craft, woodwind instrumentalists, cellists and violinists have their necks in inherently unusual positions, as do double bassists with their unwieldy and heavy instrument.
+Notably, by the very nature of their craft, woodwind instrumentalists, cellists and violinists have their necks in inherently unusual positions, as do double bassists with their instrument.

 But there is light at the end of the tunnel.
 Many musicians who have struggled with neck soreness and even injury have sought comfort & relief in the Alexander Technique.
 However, many doubters might play down its effectiveness in the same way that other non medical interventions are dismissed – where is the science?